forthtemple/openworlddart/readme.md

- openworld engine threedart loading of animated actors models eg terrain sprites, planes, text ability to put text on objects eg speech for actors ability for actor wield objects weather system sound system
+ openworld engine threedart loading of animated actors ability for actor wield objects models eg terrain sprites, planes, text collision system with a main terrain which is used as surface, walls and roofs
-    -can load pool of audio taht can switch off and mute when app is deactivated collision system with a main terrain which is used as surface, walls and roofs -eg if raining and roof above know not to show rain -walls cannot walk into
+    -eg if raining and roof above know not to show rain -walls cannot walk into
       -ray intersect
+ object hide if distance way, placement on surface, turn, scale, texturing
+    -object lerping between two points
+    -placing object in front of camera mob system
+    ability to put text on objects eg speech for actors chatter
+    speech
+    random walking around point
+    movingto

+ weather system
+   wind, rain, fog, cloud
+ time system
+   night and day - light
+ light system
+   flicker, view only night or day

+ sound system
+    -can load pool of audio taht can switch off and mute when app is deactivated

  trigger system so if certain distance will trigger -trigger if touch an object
    -custom triggers eg trigger for when an npc dies